HIP BONE ANATOMY

 Ilium

-• It is a broad, expanded portion of the hip bone
+• It is a broad, expanded portion of your hip bone

 • Divided into: